 PFOA or C8, like GenX today, was also an unregulated compound, but a class-action lawsuit was filed alleging it caused cancer.
 The lawsuit was recently settled and EPA phased it out of industrial use.

-Scientist have said GenX is very similar in structure to PFOA and others in the family of fluorinated compounds, which we already know can caused kidney and testicular cancer, impaired fetal development and effects on the liver, thyroid and the immune system in laboratory test with rats.
+Scientists have said GenX is very similar in structure to PFOA and others in the family of fluorinated compounds, which we already know can cause kidney and testicular cancer, impaired fetal development, and effects on the liver, thyroid, and the immune system in laboratory tests with rats.

-We are gathering more information, investigating all aspects related to the similarities between GenX and PFOA/C8 and claims of various types of cancer, colitis, thyroid, kidney, reproductive problems and other public health issues in connection to GenX in our drinking water.
+We are gathering more information, and investigating all aspects related to the similarities between GenX and PFOA/C8 and claims of various types of cancer, colitis, thyroid, kidney, reproductive problems, and other public health issues in connection to GenX in our drinking water.

 If you or someone you know have these diseases, you might have a right to be compensated for personal injuries.
 We can offer a free legal consultation.